spark2k06/PCXT_MiSTer/TASKS.md

     addresses.
   - The tests expose the current `A0000h-AFFFFh` only limitation before the RTL fix is applied.
+- Verification:
+  - `ega_vram_tb.sv` now has reference helpers for EGA absolute CPU aperture selection and offset conversion.
+  - The testbench covers the first and last accepted address for all four GC memory maps and drives `cpu_mem_select` low for outside-window write attempts.
+  - The actual PCXT peripheral decode fix remains scoped to `EGA-104`.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-104 - Implement Full EGA Memory Decode In `Peripherals.sv`